 The Information Services & Technology Division (IS&T) provides information technology services for the University community, including communications networks, collaboration tools, multimedia and video services, services for distance education courses, and multiple on-campus student computing labs.
 The labs are staffed with support consultants to assist students with technical questions, and open hours are posted online at https://wcupa.edu/ITHelpdesk.
 The labs provide access to a range of software and OneDrive cloud storage, as well as to multi-function printers and scanners.
 All lab computers support general-purpose applications such as word processing, spreadsheets, graphics, and database management systems (O365 apps and services), plus course-specific software such as SPSS, SAS, Minitab, Mathematica, Quark, and others.
 The software and applications are also available for remote access through RamCloud.
 IS&T also provides access to training, educational materials, and services to promote the use of technology in the teaching and learning environment, including instructional design services, active learning space design, and a Learning Management System.
-For further information, contact the IT Help Desk at 610-436-3350.
+Visit the IS&T website to submit an IT support request or call the IT Help Desk at 610-436-3350.